-Directly predicting player box-score statistics suffers from high variance due to fluctuations in playing time.
+Directly predicting player box-score statistics (points, rebounds, assists) suffers from high variance due to fluctuations in playing time.
 A player scoring 8 points in 12 minutes is fundamentally different from scoring 8 points in 36 minutes, but naive models treat them similarly.

 Modeling Approach